 The Museum has completed 50% of its comprehensive and visitor-focused Interpretive Plan, a critical and foundational task in developing a museum experience that effectively communicates clear messaging to its intended audience, ensuring maximum meaning-making and learning impact.
-Once the new president and CEO is in place, the core team will continue to work with an external firm in the museum industry and engage diverse stakeholders, including staff, neighborhood community members, museum members, and board members.
-Ultimately, this plan will serve as a roadmap for the future, giving those in leadership the ability to make decisions with thoughtful intention and ensuring that the Museum continues to be relevant, relatable, and inclusive.
+The core team will continue to work with an external firm in the museum industry and engage diverse stakeholders, including staff, neighborhood community members, museum members, and board members.
+Ultimately, this plan will serve as a roadmap for the future, giving those in leadership the ability to make decisions with thoughtful intention and will ensure that the Museum continues to be relevant, relatable, and inclusive.

 2026 will be a momentous year for both the Please Touch Museum and the City of Philadelphia.
 Memorial Hall will be celebrating its 150th anniversary, which coincides with the 250th anniversary celebration of American independence and the 50th anniversary of the Museum.
 Philadelphia will also take the world stage and serve as one of 16 host cities during the FIFA World Cup 2026, the world's most-viewed sporting event.
-To commemorate this historic year, Please Touch Museum will welcome visitors to Philadelphia and strategically highlight the museum to new audiences.
+To commemorate this historic year, Please Touch Museum, the Mann Center for the Performing Arts and the Philadelphia Zoo are planning a Children's World's Fair, an unforgettable, multi-generational, family-friendly experience that celebrates the promise of children as the leaders and decision-makers of the future that requires funding led by an external fundraising consultant.
+This signature event will recognize the Centennial District's contribution to Philadelphia's past, present, and future, and will welcome visitors to Philadelphia for the celebrations of the summer of 2026.